jethrocsau/jethrocsau.github.io/content/post/insilico-medicine/index.md

 # Insilico Medicine: Applying AI to Reduce Costs in Drug Discovery

+In this blog, I'm sharing my research notes on Insilico Medicine and their use of the AAE architecture for drug-dicovery and molecule generation.
+Enjoy!

 ## Introduction

 Conventional drug development has always been an uphill struggle.
 The American Society of Biochemistry and Molecular Biology reports that it **“takes 10 to 15 years and around US$1 billion to develop a successful drug”**, but despite these large investments in time and money, **“90% of drug candidates in clinical trials fail”**.